Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CirclePage.md

 ---

 # CirclePage
-CirclePage derives from [Xamarin.Forms.Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/).
-This visual element occupies all of the wearable screen.
+CirclePage, is a visual element, which is derived from [Xamarin.Forms.Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/).
+This occupies entire wearable screen.

 ![CirclePage](data/circlepage.png) ![CircleSurfaceItem](data/circlepage_surfaceitem.png)

 ## Overview
 `CirclePage` is a container of any control that uses circle object or [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
-If you want to use any circle control or to handle the `Rotary Event`.
-You have to use `CirclePage`.
+If you want to use any circle control or you want to handle the `Rotary Event`, you must use `CirclePage`.
-`CirclePage` can set bottom button(`ActionButtonItem`), `CircleProgressBar`, `CircleSlider` and `MoreOption` on it's own.
+`CirclePage` can set BOTTOM button (`ActionButtonItem`), `CircleProgressBar`, `CircleSlider` and `MoreOption` on its own.

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contains these controls.
-If other `pages` contain these controls, it may cause exception or can't display control.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be confined in the `CirclePage` container or [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) with [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
+If you add these controls in any other way,  it may cause an exception or cannot display the controls.**

-* bottom button(ActionButtonItem)
+* BOTTOM button (ActionButtonItem)
-    - A Semicircular button is shown at bottom of screen.
-Refer to below image.
+    - A semicircular button is shown at bottom of screen.
+See the following image:

     ![bottom_button](data/bottom_button.png)

 * CircleProgressBar
-    - Circle ProgressBar shows the progress status of a given task with the circular design.
+    - CircleProgressBar displays the progress status of a given task with the circular design.

     ![circle_progressbar](data/circle_progressbar.png)

 * CircleSlider
-    - Circle Slider changes value corresponding to the `Rotary Event`. this shows a circle bar at the edge of the circle screen.
+    - CircleSlider changes value corresponding to the `Rotary Event`.
+This displays a circle bar at the edge of the circle screen.
-You can change the radius of circle bar with modifying radius value.
+    You can change the radius of circle bar by modifying radius value.

     ![circle_slider](data/circle_slider.png)

 * MoreOption
-    - More option contains a cue button (shown on the left in the following figure).
+    - MoreOption contains a cue button (in the figure on the left).
-     When the cue button is clicked, the rotary selector view opens from the cue location (shown on the right in the figure).
+     When the cue button is clicked, the rotary selector view opens from the cue location (in the figure on the right).
-     The rotary selector arranges multiple items around the circular edge of the screen, and switches the focus between items as users rotate the bezel.
+     The rotary selector arranges multiple items around the circular edge of the screen.
+The focus switches between items when you rotate the bezel.

     ![more_option](data/more_option.png)

 ## Create CirclePage
-First, you should download Tizen.Wearable.CircularUI NuGet package in your application project, please refer to [QuickStart](Quickstart.md).<br>
+To create CirclePage, you must download Tizen.Wearable.CircularUI NuGet package in your application project.
+For more information, see [QuickStart](Quickstart.md).

-Add a new XAML page to the Tizen Xamarin.Forms application, first import Tizen.Wearable.CircularUI.Forms and change the base class from ContentPage to CirclePage.
-This has to be done in both the C# and XAML.<br>
+1. Add a new XAML page to the Tizen Xamarin.Forms application.
+2. Import Tizen.Wearable.CircularUI.Forms and change the base class from ContentPage to CirclePage.
+3. This must be done in both the C# and XAML.

-In a XAML file, import CircularUI and define namespace like as `xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"`
+In a XAML file, import CircularUI and define namespace as `xmlns:w="clr-namespace:Tizen.Wearable.CircularUI.Forms;assembly=Tizen.Wearable.CircularUI.Forms"`

-_This guide's code example uses WearableUIGallery's TCCirclePage code at the test\WearableUIGallery\WearableUIGallery\TC\TCCirclePage.xaml_
+_The code example of this guide uses TCCirclePage code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCCirclePage.xaml_

 **C# file**